 - CONSIDER WHERE IT STARTS AND ENDS.
 Making a loop from a safe starting point is always a good idea.
 You should also consider starting it at a landmark, bike shop, place of historical significance, and/or area with a good place to leave a vehicle.
 If your route is linear in nature, think about ways of making it accessible via public transportation, or have good spots to park cars for a shuttle.

 - PUBLIC LANDS AND CONSERVATION.
 Make a special point to highlight the places and lands on the route that are threatened, in need of protection, and should be preserved.
 We place special importance on using bikepacking as a vehicle for conservation projects and awareness.

 - ROUTE PHOTOGRAPHY.
 Inspiring, high-quality photography is important to us at BIKEPACKING.com.
-Your route needs to include photos taken on a decent camera (a step above a mobile phone).
+Your route needs to include at least 20 photos taken on a decent camera (a step above a mobile phone).
 Photos should cover several aspects of the route, including trail shots, riding shots, camping photos, landscapes, and other interesting details (see below for specifics).

 Submit Your Route

 Fill out the form below to submit your route.
 Here are the submission guidelines: